Massillon, Ohio: 19th century

 The original settlement of Kendal was founded in 1812 by Thomas Rotch, a Quaker originally of New Bedford, Massachusetts, and Hartford, Connecticut.
 James Duncan of New Hampshire first settled in Kendal before recording the plot for Massillon on December 6, 1826.
 Duncan, known as the city's founder, named the town after Jean-Baptiste Massillon, a French Catholic bishop, at the request of his wife.
 The town plat was established along the east bank of the Tuscarawas River, which was the surveyed route for the Ohio and Erie Canal being constructed to connect Lake Erie with the Ohio River.
 The canal section spanning from Cleveland to Massillon was completed in 1828.
 Among the leading merchants were the Wellman brothers Hiram and Marshall.
 Marshall Wellman was the grandfather of the American author Jack London.
 Massillon quickly became a major port town along the canal route, known as the Port of Massillon, following the canal's completion in the 1832.
 The first telegraph lines would reach Massillon in 1847, and the Ohio & Pennsylvania Railroad would extend its rails to Massillon in 1852.
 Massillon incorporated as a village in 1853.
 In 1868, Massillon incorporated as a city when the populated reached 5,000.

 The Ohio Women's Convention met at Massillon on May 27, 1852.
 The president of the convention was Hannah Tracy Cutler.
 The meeting was held in Massillon Baptist Chapel.
-Attendees voted to establish the Ohio Women's Rights Association (OWRA), which held its first meeting the following year in Ravenna.
+Attendees voted to establish the Ohio Women's Rights Association (OWRA), which held its first meeting the following year in Ravenna, Ohio.